 Techniques that will be undertaken during the project:

-- Virus detection via enzyme-linked immunosorbent assay (ELISA) and RT-PCR
+- Virus detection and quantification via enzyme-linked immunosorbent assay (ELISA) and RT-PCR

 - Plant transformation